Salò, or the 120 Days of Sodom: Legacy

 Salò has earned a reputation among some film scholars for being the "sickest film of all time," with some citing it as an early progenitor of the extreme cinema subgenre, alongside the American film The Last House on the Left (1972).

 Film scholar Matthias Frey notes that the cross-section between the film's thematic content and graphic visuals has resulted in it being considered both a horror film as well as an art film:

 [Films like Salò], which are usually considered by critics as 'works' by the 'artists' ... might be received in practice also by individuals who watch Saw or Hostel or any 'popular' or cult horror film.

 In 2006, the Chicago Film Critics Association named it the 65th-scariest film ever made.

-In 2008, Adam Chodzko, an English artist released a short film on Super 8 film called Reunion: Salò, 1998.
+In 2008, Adam Chodzko, an English artist, released a short film on Super 8 film called Reunion: Salò, 1998.
 Chodzko placed advertisements in newspapers and in hopes of reuniting the sixteen actors who had portrayed the roles of the adolescents who were tortured to death in Salò.
 Chodzko only found one of the actors, Antiniska Nemour, who was working in dentistry in Italy.
-Chodzko to make the film with Nemour as the "guest of honor" and the other actors porrayed by doubles who resembled the original cast members.
+Chodzko made the film with Nemour as the "guest of honor" and the other actors portrayed by doubles who resembled the original cast members.

 In 2010, the Toronto International Film Festival placed it at no. 47 on its list of "The Essential 100 films."